pronab1989/scanmymedicine-privacy-policy/privacy-policy.md

 **Developer:** Individual Developer Account
 **App Type:** Educational Reference Tool

 **EDUCATIONAL DISCLAIMER:** This app is designed for educational and reference purposes only.
-All medical information provided is for educational reference and should not be used as a substitute for professional medical advice.
+All medicine information provided is for educational reference and should not be used as a substitute for professional medical advice.
 Users are responsible for consulting healthcare professionals for medical decisions.